The promise of falling asleep faster, reducing the time you’re awake in the night, and sleeping for longer would appeal to most people with insomnia.

 What is Cognitive Behavioral Therapy For Insomnia?

-CBT-I aims to present all this information about sleep and how to sleep better in a structured and guided way, tailored to your individual needs and development.
+CBT-I helps you understand how to sleep better in a structured and guided way, tailored to your individual needs.

 The gold standard is to undertake the program with a professional sleep therapist.
-However, that option isn’t realistic for everyone for reasons such as cost, time and availability of qualified therapists.
-Hence the growth in self-directed, online courses.
+However, not everyone has the finances for this, or even a local therapist available.
+Hence the growth in online courses.

 What does CBT-I cover?

-There are different approaches to CBT-I, but most of the programs cover a common set of subjects, for example:
+There are different approaches to CBT-I. Most of the programs cover a common set of subjects, for example:

-- Basic information about the importance of sleep and an initial personal insomnia assessment.
+- Basic information about the importance of sleep and an initial assessment.

 A personalized approach

-The program should then offer you focused advice on where to concentrate your efforts to achieve the best results for you personally.
+The program can then offer you focused advice on where to concentrate your efforts to achieve the best results.

-Most of the online programs last about 5-6 weeks, with some offering ongoing support after you’ve finished the main program.
+Most of the online programs last about 5-6 weeks, with some offering ongoing support after you’ve finished.

 Time commitment varies, but could be about 1 hour per week to complete the actual online part.
-However, it could take considerably longer to develop and test the suggested approaches yourself.
+However, it can take longer to develop and test the suggested approaches.

 Evidence that CBT-I is effective